 a beautiful area – wandering below the 150’ falls, then hiking up to

-the top of the falls on a fairly steep and strenuous path.
+the top on a fairly steep and strenuous path.
 Here, and at

 Bottomless Lakes, the surface of the rocks is extremely rough and sharp,